Action Tutoring privacy notice for pupils, parents and guardians

 The names, results and responses of pupils who completed assessments or surveys using the webform platform, FormAssembly, will be archived approximately two academic years after a pupil graduates from the Action Tutoring programme.

-Our best practice for any pupil and parent/guardian information temporarily stored in other formats, such as word processing or spreadsheet applications, is to delete this information where it is temporarily stored as soon as the purpose for processing the information in the alternative format is complete.
+Our best practice for any pupil and parent/guardian information temporarily stored in other formats, such as word processing or spreadsheet applications, is to delete this information as soon as the purpose for processing the information in the alternative format is complete.

 Pupil records on our central database and any related parent/guardian information are deleted or permanently anonymised 10 years after they graduate from the Action Tutoring programme.
-The anonymisation process can only be reversed by specific members of the Action Tutoring team under reasonable circumstances.
+The anonymisation process cannot be reversed.

 If you would like to find out how long any other information is being retained, please contact us via the details provided in section 12 of this policy.

-After a pupil has completed the programme, the following information may be shared with tutors, but only in relation to those pupils they directly supported: pupils’ final GCSE results in English Language and maths, or final SAT results in reading and maths.
-Parents/guardians may choose to inform Action Tutoring that they do not wish for information about their child’s attainment to be shared with tutors in this way, as set out in the Action Tutoring Parent/Guardian Letter.
+After a pupil has completed the programme, the following information may be shared with tutors, but only in relation to those pupils they directly supported: pupils’ final GCSE results in English Language and maths,or final SAT results in reading, writing and maths.

 Anonymous and aggregated data relating to pupils may be published on the Action Tutoring website and used in published materials, such as Action Tutoring’s annual report for funders.

-8. Legal basis – our legal basis for processing the information
+8. Legal basis (our basis for processing the information)

 Legitimate interests: where information we request or collect independently about pupils or their parents/guardians is used to effectively coordinate the delivery of our programme in partnership with schools, enable the evaluation of our impact, improve the future delivery of our programme, and demonstrate that our programme reaches the pupils who need it as defined by our charity’s mission.

-Examples: pupil full name, subject attainment, pupil premium status, unique pupil number, exam results, survey responses
+Examples: pupil full name, subject ability, pupil premium status, unique pupil number, exam results, video recording and analysis of online tutoring, survey responses

 Legal obligation: where we may need to use or share information we hold about pupils or their parents/guardians in order to comply with a legal obligation, such as to facilitate the investigation of a safeguarding concern with a local authority.